-Jimmy Corrigan (James Cagney, Yankee Doodle Dandy) is a vulgar swindler who makes his living from fraudulent enterprises.
-Corrigan’s girlfriend, Joan Martin (Bette Davis), who doubles duties as his secretary, is tired of the con artist’s shady business so she goes to work for a highly respected man, Charles Wallingham (Alan Dinehart, Sweepings).
-When Jimmy finds out that Joan has left him, the resourceful swindler comes up with an elaborate scheme to win her back.
+A shady businessman, Jimmy Corrigan (James Cagney, Yankee Doodle Dandy), who makes his living from fraudulent enterprises.
+Jimmy’s girlfriend, Joan Martin (Bette Davis), who doubles duties as his secretary, tired of the con artist’s shadiness, leaves him for good.
+When Jimmy finds out that Joan has left him, the swindler comes up with an elaborate scheme to win her back.

 Reaction & Thoughts:

-Jimmy the Gent, written by Bertram Millhauser, directed by Michael Curtiz (Yankee Doodle Dandy and Mildred Pierce), is best remembered as the first of the two films Cagney and Davis made together.
+Jimmy the Gent, written by Bertram Millhauser, directed by Michael Curtiz (The Private Lives of Elizabeth and Essex and Mildred Pierce), is best remembered as the first (and best) of the two films James Cagney and Bette Davis made together.

 The title role was specifically written for Cagney.
 Needless to say, he is particularly good delivering the fast-pacing dialogue.
-And I do like some of his mannerisms here (I love his swagger!).
 Cagney has one hilarious sequence in which his character tries to be a bit more sophisticated.
-However, no matter how hard he tries, and believe me, he tries very hard, Cagney is no William Powell — he’s too edgy for comedies.
+However, no matter how hard he tries, Cagney is simply too edgy for screwball comedies.

 The same thing can be said about Davis.
 She is not bad either (she too can spit out dialogue like machine-gun fire), but yes, temperament-wise, I think she was ill-equipped for screwball comedies.
 Carole Lombard she is not.
-Davis did much better with black humor (e.g. The Anniversary).
+Davis was better suited for black humor, something that she demonstrated in the satire The Anniversary.
 Director Curtiz keeps the story moving at lightning fast speed, and that helps a great deal.

 Conclusions & Final Thoughts:

-Overall, entertaining but a waste of two truly gigantic talents.
-With Mayo Methot (Marked Woman), Alice White, and Allen Jenkins.
+Overall, Jimmy the Gent is entertaining little film.
+It is, however, a waste of two truly gigantic talents.
+With Mayo Methot (Marked Woman), Alice White (Picture Snatcher), and Allen Jenkins (Ball of Fire).
 Watch for Dennis O’Keefe (The Leopard Man and T-Men) in a small role.
 B&W, 67 minutes, Not Rated.